Last updated: 08/09/2021

 If you were considering contacting the practice about non-coronavirus issues, please consider:

 - Could the matter be dealt with by another organisation, for example a pharmacy or an opticians.
 Please see the practice’s The Right Service at the Right Time though be aware that many of these services will also be changing their access arrangements.

 For those of you who do contact the practice our Patient Services Advisors will take your details and check what your query is about.
 If you potentially need to be seen, they will check:

 - If you have any cough, fever or other respiratory symptoms;

-- If you have had contact with a confirmed COVID case or travelled to a higher risk area.
+- If you have had contact with a confirmed COVID case.

 Nurse Appointments: At present we will continue to carry out essential blood test appointments (e.g. chemotherapy blood tests and tests required to monitor the safety of medicines), necessary injections and dressings only.
-These appointments need to be pre-arranges with the nursing team.
+These appointments need to be pre-arranged with the nursing team.
 We are planning to restart specific nurse led clinics (e.g. annual asthma reviews).
 They will, however, need to change to reduce the risk of cross infections and we will be making more use of telephone and video consultations to conduct these reviews and only bringing patients in for tests that must be carried out in person.

 Health Visitor Visits/Appointments: The Health Visitors will carry our childhood vaccinations and essential visits only and will contact you by telephone prior to any contact.

-Midwife Ante-Natal Clinics Antenatal care is essential care and will continue.
-The Midwife will contact you by telephone before your appointment and we ask that you attend appointments alone please.
+Midwife Ante-Natal Clinics: Antenatal care is essential care and will continue.
+The Midwife will contact you by telephone before your appointment.
+At present these will take place at the NHS facilities on Lauriston Place.